NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-AuditEvent.page.md

 <a name="agent"></a>
 #### agent
 SHOULD be present for any user initiated actions.
-Reference to the PractitionerRole resource which triggered the creation/read/update.
-Identity determined through CIS2 authentication token.
+Reference to the user or system that triggered the creation/read/update.
+Identity SHOULD be determined through the appropriate authentication token within the request header, e.g. CIS2 auth token.
 ```json
 "agent":  [
         {